jinwchoi/awesome-action-recognition/README.md

 ### Video Annotation
 * [Efficiently scaling up crowdsourced video annotation](http://cvrr.ucsd.edu/ece285/Spring2014/papers/Vondrick_IJCV2013.pdf) - C. Vondrick et. al, IJCV2013. [[code]](https://github.com/cvondrick/vatic)
 * [The Design and Implementation of ViPER](https://www.cs.umd.edu/grad/scholarlypapers/papers/davidm-viper.pdf) - D. Mihalcik and D. Doermann, Technical report.
+* [VTT: Visual Object Tagging Tool](https://github.com/microsoft/VoTT).
+Modern app to annotate objects in videos and images.
+It facilitates the development of an end-to-end machine learning pipeline encompassing the annotation/export/import of assets.
+Moreover, it could run as a native app or via web.
+* [VIA: VGG Image Annotator](http://www.robots.ox.ac.uk/~vgg/software/via/).
+Simple and standalone manual annotation web-app for image, audio and video.
+It runs in the web browser and does not require any installation or setup.

 ## Object Recognition